18D070001/Heart_sound_classification/README.md

 ## CONCLUSION
 - RNN provides promising results with accuracy close to 70%.
+Idealy First we should align S1/S2 segments to get best results.

 - The accuracy was increasing as the number of LSTM layers was increasing but resulted in a significantly larger computation period.